improvedk/improve.dk/source/_posts/how-to-set-up-and-serve-private-content-using-s3/how-to-set-up-and-serve-private-content-using-s3.md

 date: 2011-10-26
 tags: [.NET, Amazon Web Services]
 ---
 Imagine the scenario – you've got customers all over the world all requesting binary files from you.
 To speed up your delivery, you want to utilize a CDN.
 Furthermore, all of the files needs to be protected on a specific user session level.
-Basically, you need to grant access to the specific file when a given user logs in – it's not enough just to have a “hidden” URL or a URL with an infinitely sharable policy in the query string.
+Basically, you need to grant access to the specific file when a given user logs in – it's not enough just to have a "hidden" URL or a URL with an infinitely sharable policy in the query string.

 <!-- more -->